UntrustVul: An Automated Approach for Identifying Untrustworthy Alerts in Vulnerability Detection Models

+We take as input a vulnerability prediction that annotates suspicious lines and the corresponding source code.
+The key idea is to assess whether these suspicious lines are vulnerability-irrelevant.
+The prediction is deemed untrustworthy if they are mainly irrelevant.
+A line is considered irrelevant if it \ding{172}~is impossible to be vulnerable, i.e., a benign candidate, and \ding{173}~does not reach other suspicious lines that are non-benign candidates, i.e., likely to be vulnerable.
+We consider non-benign candidates as a practical estimation of actual vulnerabilities.
+These non-benign candidates are potentially vulnerable, which may or may not be the actual vulnerabilities, depending on their context.
+Then, benign candidates that do not even reach non-benign ones are obviously irrelevant.

+Inspired by prior studies~\cite{Nong:2024:VGX:LargeScaleSampleGenerationforBoostingLearning-BasedSoftwareVulnerabilityAnalyses, Chakraborty:2022:DeepLearningBasedVulnerabilityDetectionAreWeThereYet, Li:2021:VulnerabilityDetectionwithFineGrainedInterpretations}, we assess \ding{172}~by determining whether individual lines violate patterns of vulnerable lines.
+Traditional static analysis tools like Checkmarx~\cite{Checkmarx} require manually defined rules, limiting their scalability and adaptability to diverse vulnerability patterns.
+Hence, we leverage an ML approach to learn the patterns of vulnerable lines and predict whether a line exhibits different patterns.
+The patterns of vulnerable lines have been extensively documented in historical data.
+However, this task remains challenging due to the inherently complex and dynamic nature of code syntax and semantics~\cite{Zhou:2025:LargeLanguageModelforVulnerabilityDetectionandRepair:LiteratureReviewandtheRoadAhead, Li:2022:SySeVR:AFrameworkforUsingDeepLearningtoDetectSoftwareVulnerabilities}.
+For that reason, we only focus on clearly distinguishable non-vulnerable lines and aim to optimise this goal.

-We assess \ding{172} by determining whether the line differs from historical vulnerabilities.
-Specifically, we encode the single line into a deep representation using transformer-based code models.
-This deep representation is then compared with the deep representations of historical vulnerable lines.
-We frame this comparison as a binary classification task and apply a supervised learning-based approach to determine whether a line resembles historical non-vulnerable or vulnerable lines.
-Lines classified as resembling historical non-vulnerable lines are called \textbf{benign candidates}.
-We estimate \ding{173} by evaluating whether there is a sequence of dependencies from the line to one that is not a benign candidate, in particular, control dependencies or data dependencies that manipulate a variable involved in the target line.
-The longer the sequence, the less related the two lines are.
-We refer to the length of this sequence as the \textbf{vulnerability-reachability distance}, which quantifies the relatedness between two lines.
-Finally, \truevul{} calculates a score, denoted by $\mathcal{T}$, by summarising the ratio between each suspicious line's importance score and its vulnerability-reachability distance. \textit{A lower $\mathcal{T}$ indicates the prediction is more likely untrustworthy.} Figure~\ref{fig:truevul} shows the process of \truevul{}, which consists of three steps: code parsing, line-level assessment, and dependency-level assessment.
-The last two steps assess \ding{172} and \ding{173}, respectively.
+We encode each line into a deep representation using transformer-based code models and compare it with deep representations of historical vulnerable lines.
+We frame this comparison as a binary classification task and apply supervised learning to determine whether a line resembles historical non-vulnerable or vulnerable lines.
+Lines classified as resembling historical non-vulnerable lines are called \textit{benign candidates}.